gammasoft71/xtd/docs/enum_class.md

 Enums and enum classes in c++11 have two problems:
 * Displaying in a string the name of the enum value either for debugging or simply to qualify some values as for example in [xtd::drawing::color::name]().
-* You have to add the bitwise operators for each enum class.
+* There is no flags attribute.
+You have to add the bitwise operators for each enum class.
 Additional problem to display in a string the names of the value.

 ## External libraries

-Several external libraries solve the problem with elegance.
+Several external libraries solve theses problems with elegance.
 Here is a non-exhaustive list:

 * [better_enums](https://github.com/aantron/better-enums)
 * [enum.hpp](https://github.com/BlackMATov/enum.hpp)